Socks5Balancer/Socks5BalancerAsio/README.md

 Now the UDP maybe work when your backend server support socks5 UDP, it is implemented but not be test (i don't have test evn now.).

-Now, **Temporary** , the connect test for `backend server auth` not impl now, it not affect client auth function,
+<del> Now, **Temporary** , the connect test for `backend server auth` not impl now, it not affect client auth function,
-but if a backend server have auth, the connect test compoment will not work, this problem will fix in later.
+but if a backend server have auth, the connect test compoment will not work, this problem will fix in later. </del>

 **the Auth Support not stable yet, it will become the main support version after full all feature implemented and stable.
 the progress can see [here](https://github.com/Socks5Balancer/Socks5BalancerAsio/issues/4) .**